jordanpapaditsas/java-projects/README.md

 # [Coding Factory](https://codingfactory.aueb.gr/)
 ## Description
-Demonstrating all the lessons and projects we created using Java, in Coding Factory bootcamp.
+Demonstrating all the lessons and projects we have created using Java, in Coding Factory bootcamp.
 ## Curriculum
 Chapters covered:
 <ol>